While I was planning my trip to Lviv, nightlife was definitely a high priority for me.

-While I was researching what to do in Lviv, Ukrainian restaurants and Lviv nightlife were definitely high priorities for me.
-I knew that Lviv was famous for having many themed bars and restaurants, and I couldn’t wait to check them all out and see just how weird things could get.
+I knew that Lviv was famous for having many themed drinking spots and restaurants, and I couldn’t wait to check them all out and see just how weird things could get.

 As it turns out – very weird.

-One of the first results that came up when I googled ‘Lviv nightlife’ was a place called ‘Masoch Cafe,’ a BDSM themed bar dedicated to the so-called ‘founder’ of masochism, Leopold von Sacher-Masoch (after whom the term ‘masochism’ is coined).
+One of the first results that came up when I googled ‘nightlife in Lviv’ was a place called ‘Masoch Cafe,’ a bar dedicated to the so-called ‘founder’ of masochism, Leopold von Sacher-Masoch (after whom the term ‘masochism’ is coined).

 After reading a handful of reviews online, I decided I had to visit Masoch Cafe and see what all the fuss was about, but first, a bit of background…